How To Create Your Own Frequency List From any Text In Less Than 1 Minute

 This is what you can see upon pasting:

-All the words and phrases are presented in orderly fashion – the ones which occur the most frequently are at the top and are accompanied by their frequencies.
+All the words and phrases are presented in an orderly fashion – the ones which occur the most frequently are at the top and are accompanied by their frequencies.

 If you’re an intermediate learner, I’d suggest creating such a list before reading an article and translating the most useful words.